rewards-network/pure-aws/README.md

 ### S3 Testing
 There is a small backend for testing the simplified clients, such as `S3Sink` and `S3Source`, available as `S3TestingBackend.inMemory`.
-It is designed to be used with the `Test` clients, and they will throw exceptions for certain common operations such as when you try to get a file that does not exist.
+It is designed to be used with the `Test` clients, and they will throw exceptions for certain common operations such as when you try to get an object that does not exist.

 All components are available in the `testing` package in `pureaws-s3-testing`.